gacheruevans/rvs-assessment/frontend/README.md

 - Populated sever data using - MockApi -  https://mockapi.io/ - uses the FakerJs.
 - Created a public api - https://6880d19cf1dcae717b639973.mockapi.io/api/v1/
 Stored the URLs in the `.env` file.

+Used react context to fetch data from the endpoints to pass data through the component tree without having to pass props down manually.